Proposed political status for Puerto Rico: Statehood

 Admission to statehood in the United States of America is controlled by the U.S. Congress, requiring a bill to pass a majority vote in the House and Senate and be signed into law by the President.
 This means that other state governments have no power to block such a statehood bill except in situations where part of their own state territory is being divided or transferred to create the new state, which would not be applicable in Puerto Rico's case as its pre-existing boundaries would be retained unchanged if it were to become a state.

 Though population varies, in 2017 it was about 3.4 million people which would make it about population of Iowa or Connecticut, while in terms of land area it is bigger than only Rhode Island and Delaware.
-Economically in 2017, its GDP was over 100 million USD which would place it between Mississippi and New Mexico at that time.
+Economically in 2017, its GDP was over 100 billion USD which would place it between Mississippi and New Mexico at that time.

 It is about a two-three hour flight to Miami, and geographically is between Florida and the U.S. Virgin Islands, another U.S. territory, which was bought from Denmark in 1917.

 The coastline of PR is as big as some larger states however, at 700 mi, which places it between Wisconsin and Connecticut, though Puerto Rico is only a little smaller than Connecticut in land area.